TERREMEMBER/znbase/docs/content/latest/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-YugabyteDB supports only two transaction isolation levels: `REPEATABLE READ` (aka snapshot) and `SERIALIZABLE`.
-The transaction isolation levels of `READ UNCOMMITTED` and `READ COMMITTED` are implemented in YugabyteDB as `REPEATABLE READ`.
+ZNbaseDB supports only two transaction isolation levels: `REPEATABLE READ` (aka snapshot) and `SERIALIZABLE`.
+The transaction isolation levels of `READ UNCOMMITTED` and `READ COMMITTED` are implemented in ZNbaseDB as `REPEATABLE READ`.

 {{< /note >}}